Kansas City Superfan ‘ChiefsAholic’ charged with stealing almost $700,000 in bank heists

 Babudar, 29, is scheduled to be arraigned on Friday, said his attorney, Matthew T. Merryman.

-According to the U.S. attorney’s office, Babudar robbed banks and credit unions in Iowa, Nebraska, Tennessee, and Oklahoma and used the money to finance his Chiefs fandom.
-The charges include three counts of armed bank robbery, one count of bank theft, 11 counts of money laundering, and four counts of transporting stolen property across state lines.
+According to the U.S. attorney’s office, Babudar robbed banks and credit unions in Iowa, Nebraska, Tennessee and Oklahoma and used money to finance his Chiefs fandom.
+The charges include three counts of armed bank robbery, one count of bank theft, 11 counts of money laundering and four counts of transporting stolen property across state lines.

 After receiving a check for his winnings, Babudar, who had been charged with robbing a Tulsa credit union and was out on bond, cut his ankle monitor and fled the state, the U.S. attorney said in a news release.
 He was arrested in California last month and remains in federal custody without bond, the release said.